Warhorst/pacman/README.md

 ### TODOS
 Things that are required for 1.0
-- crop the background sounds
 - save a highscore for the current session and play a sound when beaten
+- general stuff like
-- general bugfixing
+  - bugfixing
+  - refactorings
+  - doc

 ### Ideas
 Some ideas for future development